-We offer a comprehensive solution for businesses who are affected by the new Market Abuse Regulation.
+We offer a comprehensive solution for anyone affected by the Market Abuse Regulation.

-The FCA is responsible for enforcement of MAR and investigation of breaches but cannot give any waivers or derogations.
+The FCA is responsible for enforcement of MAR and investigation of breaches.
 However, as market regulator for AIM companies the London Stock Exchange has retained its rules relating to disclosure of price sensitive information by AIM companies, so the regimes operate in parallel.
-ISDX has a similar approach.

 How we can help you

-We offer a comprehensive solution for businesses who are affected by the new Market Abuse Regulation, which includes:
+We offer a comprehensive solution for businesses who are affected by MAR and UK MAR, which includes:

 - a template for Article 19(5) notifications to PDMRs and by PDMRs to their PCAs;

 - acknowledgment and template for those on MAR insider lists;